ucsb-cs190j-f18/ucsb-cs190j-f18.github.io/_lectures/lect06.md

 Each group was asked to work, individually and silently, on creating new cards for the game *from the perspective of tutors in the UCSB CS tutor program*, rather than from the perspective of CS faculty.

+NOTE: I did *not* do this, but i should have asked them to mark the card as intended for "round 1" (general teaching/learning) or "round 2" (diversity/inclusion/bias related).

 # 30 minutes: group work

 Each group was asked to put all of their new cards in a pile.